 What is procrastination?
 It is putting important tasks off to a later time.
 Recently this word has become really popular as everybody procrastinates from time to time.
 There are three main reasons to procrastinate, and there are three different types of procrastinators.
-Each of them need to deal with procrastination in a different way.
-Let’s have a look at these types and best strategies to fight a specific type of procrastination!
+Each of them needs to deal with procrastination in a different way.
+Let’s have a look at these types and the best strategies to fight a specific type of procrastination!

 The fear of failure